binance/binance-api-postman/README.md

 - In Postman `Headers`, the `X-MBX-APIKEY` is not selected.

 ### Error: `Signature for this request is not valid.`
-Serval reasons can cause this error:
+These are the likely reasons that can cause this error:
 - Secret key is not set.
 - Parameters are selected, but didn't pass any value.
 Uncheck the parameter if you don't use it.